tech-women/tech-women.github.io/_pages/ada-lovelace-day-2019.md

 All attendees of our events are required to agree with our [Code of Conduct](/code-of-conduct).
 This Code of Conduct applies not only to our events but to all digital spaces that are operated by us, such as GitHub.

-## Registration

-<a href="https://www.meetup.com/Tech-Women-Norway/events/264108718/" class="btn btn-dark">Register here</a>

-_Note: The event is now full and new folks are being added to the waiting list._

 ## Schedule

 {% assign lorena = site.data.speakers.lorena %}